wilmix8/J-/README.md

 ===========

-A) used  with  JDollar,jstar, cweb,etc   with mobiles  and wallet
+A) used  with  WEB,jstar, cweb,etc   with mobiles  and wallet

 b)  Used   in creating   design and templates.